cultural-impact-of-warfare

 Tattoos as Records of Achievement

 For young warriors just beginning their careers, the absence of tattoos might mark them as untested.
 Earning one's first battle tattoo was a rite of passage, as significant as receiving one's first weapons or being accepted into a warband.
-The World History Encyclopedia's overview of Germanic warriors provides additional context on how status and achievement were displayed in Germanic society.
+The World History Encyclopedia's overview of Germanic warriors provides additional context on how status and achievement were displayed in Germanic society, including the importance of the comitatus—the bond between a chieftain and his followers.

 Clan and Tribal Identity